tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

   - SSRS

 ---
-I don’t know how to describe how awesome and amazing my first PASS Summit was.
-I’m normally verbose, but don’t know where to start.
+I don't know how to describe how awesome and amazing my first PASS Summit was.
+I'm normally verbose, but don't know where to start.
 Perhaps “a picture is worth a thousand words” will help me here.

 **Monday, October 10**